ciaranbench/spectral-denoising-cycleGAN/README.md

 - Implement cycleGAN in pytorch (MA)
 - compare k means with fixed group size on clean, noisy, and adapted spectra as an eval metric (add to eval notebook)
 - Train a supervised net for comparison ?
+- Find some correlation metric to demonstrate that our unsupervised stopping criteria matches the supervised validation loss well.

 # ClirPATH to do
 - ask around for a relevant conference to attend